----Highest Academic Distinction = 3.9-4.0 GPA ---High Academic Distinction = 3.75-3.89 ---Academic Distinction = 3.5-3.74
+---Highest Academic Distinction = 3.900-4.000 GPA ---High Academic Distinction = 3.750-3.899 ---Academic Distinction = 3.500-3.740

-After verifying students' final grades-including waiting on grade changes due to incorrect grades and/or incomplete courses-cumulative GPA, and graduation status,

-TAMS will order diplomas and diploma covers in mid-to-late July, and the printing company will ship diplomas directly to students.
+After verifying students' final grades-including waiting on grade changes due to incorrect grades and/or incomplete courses-cumulative GPA, and graduation status, TAMS will order diplomas and diploma covers in mid-to-late July, and the printing company will ship diplomas directly to students.
 Students are responsible for ensuring that their mailing address is updated in their myUNT account, and TAMS will notify graduates when diplomas/covers are due to be shipped.
 Graduates will have approximately three weeks following the projected shipping date to inform TAMS of any errors or flaws on or with their diploma and/or cover, which the shipping company will cover as a part of shipping liability.
 Graduates who notify TAMS after this period of time that their diploma and/or cover is incorrect or damaged must send TAMS a check for \$25.00 payable to TAMS-UNT to cover the cost of a replacement diploma.

-Finally, students are responsible for ordering an official copy of their UNT transcript to be sent to their next institution: https://registrar.unt.edu/transcripts-and-records/order-transcript.
+Finally, students are responsible for ordering an official copy of their UNT transcript to be sent to their next institution.